North Laine Runner

 Free news magazine of North Laine Community Association

-You can also find our regular crossword plus news about discussions at recent NLCA community meetings and information on how to take part in NLCA activities – and much more.
+You will also find news aboudiscussions at recent NLCA community meetings, information on how to take part in NLCA activities – and much more.

 Our team of street representatives and volunteers has been out delivering the Runner to every home and business in North Laine.
 You can also find extra copies outside Raining Books at 28, Trafalgar Street.